Slamy/Wiki_MiSTer/Using-USB-MIDI-with-the-Minimig-and-ao486-Cores.md

 ‘USBMIDI-38K’ -This option is used with the ao486 core.
 This option sets the UART Connection speed to 38400 baud.
 (The MIDI speed of 31250 baud is not a standard speed DOS PC UARTs were capable of doing)

 While some sequencer applications may support MIDI on the serial port, DOS games typically require a MPU-401 interface which ao486 unfortunately lacks.
-In lieu of hardware MPU-401 capability SoftMPU can be used with a good degree of success.
+In lieu of hardware MPU-401 capability the SoftMPU TSR can be used with a good degree of success.

        [SoftMPU](http://bjt42.github.io/softmpu/)